Get insider access

 7. Best Bass-Heavy Wireless Earbuds

 These buds are among the first to feature the manufacturer's Immersive Audio technology, which tracks your head to add depth to your audio.
-Their incredible ANC performance also means they block out a wide range of ambient noise, from low engine rumble to office chatter, so you can focus on your tunes without distractions.
+Their excellent ANC performance also means they block out a wide range of ambient noise, from low engine rumble to office chatter, so you can focus on your tunes without distractions.
 Like most Bose headphones, they have a pretty comfortable fit, too, and last about seven hours continuously.
 There are three additional charges in the carrying case if you need it, though.

 See our review